 – Automate your load testing work for creating virtual users to check the load capacity of your application.

 #1) Do you have skilled resources?

-Think of your resources.
-Do they have sufficient programming knowledge for automation testing?
-If not do they have technical capabilities or programming background that they can easily adapt to the new technologies?
+If not, do they have technical capabilities or programming background so that they can easily adapt to the new technologies?
 Are you going to invest money to build a good automation team?
-If your answer is yes then only think to automate your work.
+If your answer is yes, only then you need to think about automating your work.

-#2) Initial cost for Automation is very high:
+#2) Initial cost for Automation is very high

-#3) Do not think to automate your UI if it is not fixed:
+#3) Do not think to Automate your UI if it is not fixed.

-#5) Are you thinking of 100% automation?
+#5) Are you thinking of 100% Automation?

 Please stop dreaming.
 You cannot 100% automate your testing work.
-Certainly, you have areas like performance testing, regression testing, load/stress testing where you can have a chance of reaching near to 100% automation.
+Certainly, you have areas like performance testing, regression testing, load/stress testing where you can have a chance of reaching nearly to 100% automation.

-#6) Do not automate tests that run once:
+#6) Do not Automate tests that run once

 Identify application areas and test cases that might be running once and not included in the regression.
 Avoid automating such modules or test cases.